NASA-SW-VnV/CoCoSim/README.md

 **Contact**
 -------

-Please contact cocosim@lists.nasa.gov for further information on CoCoSim.
+Please contact cocosim@lists.nasa.gov or andreas.katis@nasa.gov for further information on CoCoSim.
 Detailed information can be found at the [CoCoSim manual](doc/cocosim_user_manual.pdf)

 **Installation**
 ---------------